juliuskunze/jaxnet/README.md

 test_acc = accuracy.apply_from({loss: params}, *test_inputs, jit=True)
 ```

-This works whenever all parameter values are given.
 It is a shorthand for:

 ```python
 accuracy_params = accuracy.params_from({loss: params})